 Topo Designs makes all their bags by hand in a LEED certified building near the Rocky Mountains, in Colorado.
-They source their Cordura from a converted mill in Conneticut and the YKK zippers are from America as well.
+They source their Cordura from a converted mill in Connecticut and the YKK zippers are from America as well.
 Currently, there are five bags in the collection, each occupying a distinct category.
 I really appreciate this because it reduces the paralysis of choice for the consumer.
-I asked co-founder, Mark Hansen, to send me a sample of their Daypack and he happily obliged.
+I asked co-founder Mark Hansen to send me a sample of their Daypack [note Topo have now released an updated version] and he happily obliged.

 Just one look at the bag and nostalgia is immediately invoked.
 We are used to seeing extremes here at Carryology – you either have highly technical bags with military styling and influence or you have very fashionable bags often made of leather and exuding clean lines.
 The Topo Designs Daypack walks somewhere in the middle, or maybe not on the line at all.
 You have a choice of six colorways and the main color dominates the bag.
 There is some contrast with the zipper pulls and leather patches, but for the most part, you have a pretty uniform canvas.
 Can you guess what bag it reminds me of?
 I bet you had one in school.

 “Just one look at the bag and nostalgia is immediately invoked.”